VeraVisions/worldspawn/README.md

 You will not be able to make levels compatible with other games and engines.

 There's plenty of other editors for the first-party id Tech games.
+**Please use those instead if you want to use a level editor with actual support, submission for feature requests, etc. - we are only sharing this because that's the best way of preserving software.**

+**Please respect this notice, thank you.**

 ![Screenshot](docs/screen.jpg)